8 Tips to Take Better Pictures by Losing the Background Clutter

 Taking a side angle put a plain wall in the background, which frames him nicely and gets rid of the background mess.

-Scooch your subject left or right until what’s behind them is less busy.
+If you cannot get a good angle where they are, scooch your subject left or right until what is behind them is less busy.

 Sometimes it’s easier to just ask them to move.
 You nice people will scooch, won’t you?